-Please contact my law firm and employment agency if you would like further information.
+Please contact my law firm if you would like further information.
 We normally start by assessing your situation to determine which option would fit you the best.

-I am a Canadian immigration lawyer with 19 experience.
-My law firm Goldman Associates is also a licenced employment agency which enables us to help match employers with foreign workers throughout Canada.
-In addition to helping find a job, we give honest and solid legal advice about the best way for you to come to Canada and we prepare all applications needed to get you into Canada smoothly.
+I am a Canadian immigration lawyer with 27 experience, we give honest and solid legal advice about the best way for you to come to Canada and we prepare all applications needed to get you into Canada smoothly.